JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 Installation:

-Note: This doesn't really work on Windows.
-If anyone can fix it please let me know.
+Note: Supported for Linux, Mac and Windows on PowerShell.
+Windows below Linux and Mac.

+On windows, this script may make your computer more vulnerable to malware (scripts) so use with caution.
+You are liable for all outcomes.

-Guide is for debian and Mac, non debian distro may vary
+This part of guide is for debian distros and Mac, non debian distro may vary.
+Windows below this one.

 navigate to home menu of your user on your machine: